Caustics of finitely dense inertial particles: Caustics in two-dimensional flows

 Armed with the insights from point-vortex flow, we investigate caustics of finitely-dense particles in steady state two-dimensional turbulence, by evolving an incompressible turbulent flow field $\vec{u} = (u_x,u_y)$ with vorticity $\omega=\partial_x u_y - \partial_y u_x$, which is evolved according to

 A small linear drag with coefficient $\gamma$ (here set at $10^{-2}$) is added to prevent a numerical blow-up caused by the inverse energy cascade in $2$D turbulence.
 Following \cite{pandey2019}, we set the external forcing function $f_\omega = -\nu k_f(\cos(k_f x) + \sin(k_f x))$, where $k_f = 4$ is the forcing wavenumber.
 The initial vorticity is $\omega(0) = k_f\cos(k_f x)$, and the viscosity $\nu = 8 \times 10^{-6}$.
 We evolve the flow using a pseudospectral simulation on a $1024\times 1024$ grid with doubly periodic boundary conditions, and a fourth-order Runge-Kutta time-stepping.
-At the steady state, the Kolmogorov time is $\tau_f = 4.0$ in simulation units. $3.14 \times 10^{5}$ inertial particles of St=0.225, unless otherwise specified, that obey \eref{NDeom} are inserted randomly across the flow once the turbulence has reached a stationary state.
+At the steady state, the Kolmogorov time is $\tau_f = 4.0$ in simulation units. $3.14 \times 10^{5}$ inertial particles of $St=0.225$, unless otherwise specified, that obey \eref{NDeom} are inserted randomly across the flow once the turbulence has reached a stationary state.
 At this initial time, $\vec v$ and $\mb{Z}$ of each particle are set equal to $\vec u$ and $\mb{A}$, respectively, interpolated to its position.
+We use fifth-order B-spline interpolation \cite{vanhinsberg2012}, and evolve $\mb{Z}$ according to \eref{Zeom}. {When $\delta = \Tr(\mb{Z})$ reaches large enough negative values, around $\text{O}(-10)$ in our case, $\mb{Z}^2$ dominates all other terms in Eq. \eqref{Zeom}, making caustics inevitable.
+We set $t_c$ as the time where $\delta$ goes beyond $-20$.
+We have checked for many cases that when $\delta<-10$, it diverges as $\sim 1/(t-t_c)$ and caustics follow in each case, and that the error we make at setting the caustics time $t_c$ as the time when $\delta = -20$ is minimal due to the rapidity with which $\delta$ diverges. }

-We use sixth-order B-spline interpolation \cite{vanhinsberg2012}, and $\mb{Z}$ is evolved according to \eref{Zeom}.
-When $\delta = \Tr(\mb{Z})$ crosses $-20$ for any particle, it is taken to have undergone caustics, as caustics are found to be inevitable thereafter.
-Beyond caustics, to keep particle number constant, we reinitialize the particle by setting $\mb{Z} \to -\mb{Z}$.
+To keep the particle number constant beyond caustics, we reinitialize the particle by setting $\mb{Z} \to -\mb{Z}$.
 This transformation is equivalent to the infinitesimal particle volume element reemerging after caustics as ghost particles \cite{falkovich2007} occupying a small finite volume.
-Simulations for different $\alpha$ are run up to a time of $125\tau_\eta$, and statistics are collected over this time.
+Simulations for different $\alpha$ are run up to a time of $125\tau_\eta$, and statistics are collected over this time. {In a separate simulation, by not reinitializing the particles, we have checked that attaining $\delta = -20$ is inevitably and immediately followed by caustics. }